plausible/docs/docs/hash-based-routing.md

 ---

 Plausible Analytics integrates automatically with `pushState` based frontend routers.
 However, if you're using a frontend framework that uses the URL hash for routing, you need to take an extra step to install the hash-based tracker instead of the default one.
-Same process you need to follow with [Carrd](carrd-integration.md) and other website builders that don't support normal navigation.
+This is the same process you need to follow with [Carrd](carrd-integration.md) and other website builders that don't support normal navigation.

 The hash-based tracker is available by changing your script to load `https://plausible.io/js/plausible.hash.js` instead of the default `https://plausible.io/js/plausible.js`.